Becoming You With Julie

 6. Reduces the risk of heart disease

-Due to the soluble fiber in oats, you will feel satisfied and fuller for a longer time, which helps you eat less.
+Due to the fiber and protein in oats, you will feel satisfied and fuller for a longer time, which helps you eat less.

 More Wellness